PatrickEMcLean/DungeonMerchantStory/03_TheTavern_After.md

 "Because a war is coming?"

+"Eennh, I don't like it because it doesn't make sense.
+War is usually good for business, if you are a savvy businessman.
+Prices fluctuate wildly, smuggling becomes very profitable," but that only when it's a proper war.
+Two armies, each side, hungry for food and, ahem, entertainments.
+But this wizard, and his creatures, who can say what kind of war he makes."

+"He's pretty angry.
+But in a calm way."

+"Yes, that's the scariest thing of all.
+Apprentice, like as not, we'll be dead by morning.
+Or rich."
+He shrugged his shoulders in that fatalistic way with which he did everything that related to pain, loss and potential death and dismemberment.
+"Eh, I got no regrets.
+And you, you should be dead in the marketplace where I found you."

+I rolled my eyes and sighed.

+"Oh, you want I should forget this debt?"

+"No, I just think I will be forever paying it back," I said, reaching in for another helping of roast turnips.

+"Ah!" he said, "Even as you try to eat all my profits. "

 Asarah, "You men with your fearsome imaginings.
 If I had a coin for every time I'd heard some man, deep in his cups, prophesy the end of the world in this common room -- fsheee -- I'd be a rich woman."